Compliance Document for Crime Awareness and Campus Security Act of 1990 (Clery Act)

 Reporting of Criminal Activities or Emergencies

-The RRCC Campus Police is responsible for law enforcement, security and emergency response at Red Rocks Community College.
+The RRCC Campus Police are responsible for law enforcement, security and emergency response at Red Rocks Community College.
 The primary office of the RRCC Campus Police is located at the Lakewood campus, room number 1453.
 The hours of operation are:

 Mon - Thursday 7 a.m. to 11 p.m.